Arvato-Systems/kie4developer/README.md

 Ensure that the default installed java version in the environment is JDK 8.

-To create your Spring Boot fat jar just run `mvn:package`.
-Use `mvn:package deploy` for uploading your artifact to the repository server.
+To create your Spring Boot fat jar just run `mvn:install`.

 To start the application direct on the target-system just run `java -jar workflow-processes-example-7.23.0.Final-SNAPSHOT.jar`.